fsavva/test-repo/README.md

 # test-repo
-This i a test repo
+This is a test repo